Rio de Janeiro, 2016

 Atlanta, 1996

 Spain was fueled by dreams of redemption to beat Croatia, 7-5.
 In his fifth Games, Manuel Estiarte, the first water polo player to eventually compete in six Olympics, had possession as the clock ran out while Spain was leading and later explained: "The last 10 seconds of the Olympic final, I have the ball and Spain wins the gold medal.
 I waited five Olympics, but it finally happened."
-Italy and Hungary also got their chance at a rematch of 1992 in the bronze medal game, where Italy prevailed 20-18 in overtime.
+Italy and Hungary also got their chance at a rematch of 1992 in the bronze-medal game, where Italy prevailed 20-18 in overtime.

 Barcelona, 1992

-Spain entered the gold medal game as expected, and many tapped Yugoslavia to be in the final, too.
+Spain entered the gold-medal game as expected, and many tapped Yugoslavia to be in the final, too.
 Instead, the country was banned from team sports because of the politics of the era (but individual athletes were permitted to compete under the "Independent Olympic Participants" flag).
 Italy and Spain competed in the final and played six overtime periods, of which three were scoreless.
-The game lasted 46 minutes and Italy won over Spain 9-8.
+The game lasted 46 minutes and Italy won vs. Spain 9-8.
 Seven members of Spain's roster were native Barcelonans.
 The Soviets defeated the U.S. for bronze 8-4.

 Seoul, 1988